Why Meditate?

 *13. Carmody, J, Baer, R. Relationships Between Mindfulness Practice and Levelsof Mindfulness, Medical and Psychological

-Symptoms and Well-Being in a Mindfulness-Based Stress Reduction Program
+Symptoms and Well-Being in a Mindfulness-Based Stress Reduction Program.
+Journal of Behavioral Medicine.

 2008; 31:[23-33 pp.].